 Right of access

 You have the right of access to information we hold about or concerning you.
 If you would like to exercise this right, please do so in writing.
 If you are seeking to obtain specific information (e.g. about a particular matter of from a particular time period), it helps if you clarify the details of what you would like to receive in your written request.
 If someone is requesting information on your behalf, they will need written confirmation from you to evidence your consent for us to release this and proof of ID (both yours and theirs).
 We have one month to provide you with the information you’ve asked for (although we will try to provide this to you as promptly as possible).
-In response to SARs, we will provide you with a copy of the information we hold that relates to you.
+In response to a subject access request, we will provide you with a copy of the information we hold that relates to you.

 Right of rectification or erasure

 If you feel that any data that we hold about you is inaccurate you have the right to ask us to correct or rectify it.
 You also have a right to ask us to erase information about you where you can demonstrate that the data we hold is no longer needed by us, or if you withdraw the consent upon which our processing is based, or if you feel that we are unlawfully processing your data.
-Your right of rectification and erasure extends to anyone we have disclosed your personal information to and we will shall take all reasonable steps to inform those with whom we have shared your data about your request for erasure.
+Your right of rectification and erasure extends to anyone we have disclosed your personal information to and we will take all reasonable steps to inform those with whom we have shared your data about your request for erasure.

 Right to restriction of processing